RomeshKTripathi/Javascript/Advance Topics/Promises.md

 ```js
 const promiseOne = new Promise()
 ```
-Promise constructor takes a reference function and calls it with two parameters *resolve* and *reject*
+Promise constructor takes a callback function and calls it with two parameters *resolve* and *reject*
 ```js
 const promise = new Promise(function(resolve, reject){
     // your async task here